 Sifting through the benefits and features of each payroll company, we’ve compiled a list of the 8 best entertainment payroll services of 2021.

 Launched in 2018, Wrapbook is powerful entertainment payroll service that allows you to pay your cast and crew all from your browser.

 With your entire production neatly organized on one dashboard, you can easily review expenses, spin up custom time cards, pay people with a click, and share important documents like call sheets with your entire production.
 Save on mountains of paperwork with their digital onboarding, included for free in the software suite.

-Unlike most entertainment payroll services that keep their prices behind quote walls, Wrapbook has a one-time activation fee and charges .75% of the payroll you run, one of the lowest costs to run payroll in the entertainment industry.
+Unlike most entertainment payroll services that keep their prices behind quote walls, Wrapbook now has dynamic pricing based on your payment type, and is one of the lowest costs to run payroll in the entertainment industry.

 Cast and crew love Wrapbook’s direct deposit feature along with the ability to submit invoices and timecards directly from their phones.